Greymouth murder: Aaron Potts jailed for life after brutal killing of Barbara Quinn

 Potts tried to take his own life, the court heard, before running away.

-At around 2.30pm on December 7, police came across the car and made a grisly discovery.
+At 2.30pm on December 7, police came across the car and made a grisly discovery.

 Quinn was in the boot with a dog chain and leash around her neck.